Combodo/iTop/readme.txt

 - Added an id on the user rights profile/actions to allow a finer granularity for the deltas.
 - New concept: HighlightScale to avoid overloading methods GetIcon and GetHilightClass...
 - Added an id on the transitions to allow a finer granularity for the deltas.
+- Rework of the lifecycle/actions to ease the extensibility (Generic handlers replacing the specific ones: Rest, Copy, SetCurrentDate, SetCurrentUser, SetElapsedTime)

 Internals
 ----------------------